-This document is the European Union's (EU) proposal for a legal text on the concept of originating products in the EU-Indonesia FTA.
-It has been tabled for discussion with Indonesia.
-The actual text in the final agreement will be a result of negotiations between the EU and Indonesia.
+This document contains an EU proposal for a legal text on an annex concerning the definition of the concept of "originating products" and methods of administrative co-operation in the Trade Part of a possible modernised EU-Mexico Association Agreement.
+It has been tabled for discussion with Mexico.
+The actual text in the final agreement will be a result of negotiations between the EU and Mexico.
+The EU reserves the right to make subsequent modifications to this proposal.